map5nl/map5topo.nl/docs/src/create/data.md

+---
+title: Data Preparation
+---

-# Prepare
+# Data

-Describes how to prepare data and eventually tiles using the GitHub repo.
+Describes how to prepare data using the GitHub repo.
+This is also called "ETL".

-## 0. Startup (once)
+## 1. Startup (once)

 * `git clone https://github.com/map5nl/map5topo.git`
 * edit `git/env.sh` for your local hostname such that the main dirs are set by adding your host to `case` switch